Goya Award for Best Costume Design

-The Goya Award for Best Costume Design (Spanish: Premio Goya al mejor diseño de vestuario) is one of the Goya Awards, Spain's principal national film awards.
-The award was first presented at the first edition of the Goya Awards with Gerardo Vera being the first winner for his work in El amor brujo.
+The Goya Award for Best Costume Design (Spanish: Premio Goya al mejor diseño de vestuario) is one of the Goya Awards presented annually by the Academy of Cinematographic Arts and Sciences of Spain (AACCE) since the awards debuted in 1986.
+Gerardo Vera was the first winner for his work in El amor brujo.

 Javier Artiñano holds the record of most wins in this category with five followed by Yvonne Blake with four, Artiñano also is the most nominated for this award with eleven nominations.